HubSpot/hubspot-api-nodejs/README.md

 1. < propertyName > - returned results will be sorted by provided property name in 'ASCENDING' order. e.g: `'hs_object_id'``
 2. < direction > - returned results will be sorted by provided property name and sort direction. e.g: `{ propertyName: 'hs_object_id', direction: 'ASCENDING' }` or `{ propertyName: 'hs_object_id', direction: 'DESCENDING' }`

-In TS 'sort' it's possible to set as:
+In TS `sorts` it's possible to set as:

 1. < propertyName > - returned results will be sorted by provided property name in 'ASCENDING' order. e.g: `['hs_object_id']`
 2. < direction > - use `["-createdate"]` to sort in desc and sorts: `["createdate"]` in asc order.